FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/overview.md

 ### Change Control

 Cloud systems are dynamic and are in a constant state of change.
 Configuration management and change control processes help maintain a secure baseline configuration of the cloud system.
-Before implementing a change, CSPs conduct a security impact analysis, and \- depending on the type of change \- implement the Significant Change process steps described in [Section 5](#heading=h.j7lmlgrr4r64) of this playbook.
+Before implementing a change, CSPs conduct a security impact analysis, and \- depending on the type of change \- implement the process steps described in the [Significant Changes](significant-changes.md) section of this playbook.

 ### Incident Response

 CSPs must demonstrate the ability to adequately respond to security incidents and emergency directives.
 As part of the FedRAMP authorization process, the CSP is required to submit and maintain an incident response plan.
-Requirements and guidance for incident communications are described in [Section 6](#heading=h.pvfo5pyug8k9) of this playbook.
+Requirements and guidance for incident communications are described in the [Incident Communication](incident-communication.md) section of this playbook.

 ## **Continuous Monitoring Roles & Responsibilities**